Compiler Compliance

 • System V AMD64 psABI v1.0 - calling convention, register usage, stack alignment (16-byte at call site), parameter passing, return value encoding, varargs layout, TLS model, ELF object format.

 • Kairo respects the red zone (128 bytes below RSP) by default.
-Kernel code should compile with --kernel-mode which passes -mno-red-zone to Clang.
+Kernel code should compile with --kernel-mode.

 • SIMD types (f32x4, f32x8, etc.) follow the psABI’s XMM/YMM/ZMM classification rules.
 Vectors passed on the stack are 16-byte aligned minimum.